Doofenshmirtz-Evil-Incorp/Fuelish/README.md

 1. Clone the repository: git clone https://github.com/Doofenshmirtz-Evil-Incorp/Fuelish
 2. Navigate to the project directory: cd Fuelish
 3. Open index.html in your web browser.

-## Usage

-To use Fuelish, follow these steps:

-1. Enter your location in the search bar.
-2. Fuelish will display the petrol and diesel prices of your location.

 ## Contributing